aws-samples/amazon-sagemaker-secure-mlops/package-cfn.md

 📜 **Save it to your scratch pad for later use.**

-7. Check that the deployment templates are uploaded into the S3 bucket:
+6. Check that the deployment templates are uploaded into the S3 bucket:
 ```sh
 aws s3 ls s3://${S3_BUCKET_NAME}/sagemaker-mlops/ --recursive
 ```

 ![upoaded-cfn-templates-ls](img/upoaded-cfn-templates-ls.png)

 Now all deployment CloudFormation templates are packaged and uploaded to your S3 bucket.
 You can proceed with [further deployment steps](README.md#Deployment).
-You can check that by running the following command:

 ## Option 2 - use a shell script to package and upload
 If you use macOS/Linux you can run the delivered packaging script via `make` command.
 This script **will not** work on Windows.